 - Social shopping platforms like Facebook, Instagram, and Pinterest have improved the mobile shopping experience.

-While there is tremendous upside to m-commerce, there are also a few drawbacks to consider.
+While there are tremendous upsides to mCommerce, there are also a few drawbacks to consider.

-As mentioned previously, optimizing an ecommerce site for mobile is not enough.
-To remain competitive in a highly saturated marketplace, brands must invest in the development and maintenance of mobile-first apps and websites, which could be resource-intensive.
+As mentioned previously, simply optimizing a desktop eCommerce site for mobile is not enough.
+To remain competitive in a highly saturated marketplace, brands must invest in the development and maintenance of apps and mobile-first websites, which could be resource-intensive.

 A scaled-down desktop shopping experience is not nearly as effective as a mobile-first approach.
-Due to the vast differences in purchase behavior between mobile and desktop shoppers, mobile shopping experiences require its own strategic design and user experience.
+Due to the vast differences in purchase behavior between mobile and desktop shoppers, mCommerce experiences require their own strategic design and user experience.

-So, here are the top strategies for executing a successful mobile commerce business:
+So, here are the top strategies to make your mCommerce business a success: